 Sling’s channel add-ons can be purchased at $5 per month.
 The Kids Extra add-on includes Nicktoons and Boomerang, and the Sports Extra addons includes ESPN U, NBA TV, NHL Network, and PAC 12 Network.

 Sling TV’s plans doesn’t include DVR capabilities, you need to pay for an additional $5 per month and it allows you to record up to 50 hours of content.
 Sling supports smartphones, streaming devices, Xbox, and web browser to enjoy the contents.
-There you go, we hope that you can find the best live TV streaming service and enjoy your everyday life with the shows that you love.
+Before you rent service, please compare streaming services first.
+We hope that you can find the best live TV streaming service and enjoy your everyday life with the shows that you love.